cap-sized/capport/docs/data.md

 # Data and communication

-Each task reads from/writes to a `LazyFrame` (lazily computed dataframe) which is consumed by the sink subtransforms.
+Each task reads from/writes to a `LazyFrame` (lazily computed dataframe) which is consumed by the sink stages.
-Nothing else is communicated between subtransforms.
+Nothing else is communicated between stages.

 To reduce the amount of dependency on the actual implementation of LazyFrame wherever possible in the pipeline, the result type `LazyFrame` is encapsulated behind the `PipelineFrame`